-As we’re sure you are aware, on 29th March 2019 the United Kingdom will be leaving the European Union (EU) after the British public voted in a historic referendum in June 2016.
+As we’re sure you are aware, the United Kingdom will be leaving the European Union (EU) after the British public voted in a historic referendum in June 2016.

 In leaving the EU, the UK looks likely to leave the Single Market, the European trade bloc that allows free movement of goods and people across international borders.
 This could present significant challenges to some businesses, particularly those that have high exposure to the EU.